How to Import Food Products into India

 - Air Way Bill as mentioned in the Bill of Entry (BoE) for air consignment;

-- In case of aseptic package, declaration by an undertaking from the manufacturer that the representative sealed sample is from the same batch of the consignment;
+- In case of the aseptic package, a declaration by an undertaking from the manufacturer that the representative sealed sample is from the same batch of the consignment;

 - High Sea Sale Agreement;